CurdtMillion/Twitoff/twitoff/work_notes.md

 Module 2:  What went well was getting the flask app to run and display the twitoff start page.
 Update - Granted twitter dev access, and this module is now complete!

+Module 3:  What went well was accessing the Jupyter notebook, and playing around in that.

 ### What was particularly interesting or surprising about the topic(s) today?